Illustration of Zoroaster worshiping fire and the Sun .

 The scripture of Zoroastrianism is the Avesta.
 In the temples where Zorostrianism is praticed there is a room where a holy fire burns .
 Each follower of the faith also has a sacred fire in his house .

-Composed more than a thousand years ago, this national epic of Persia tells the story of Iran from the first "lord of the world," Kayumars, through the seventh-century Arab/Islamic conquest of the Sassanid dynasty.
-One of the longest epic poems in the world
+Composed more than a thousand years ago, this national epic of Persia, Shahnameh: The Persian Book of Kings ,tells the story of Iran from the first "lord of the world," Kayumars, through the seventh-century Arab/Islamic conquest of the Sassanid dynasty.
+One of the longest epic poems in

 The spirit of the Zendavesta is wholly averse to idolatry, and we may fully accept the statement of Herodotus that images of the gods were entirely unknown to the Persians.
 Still, they did not deny themselves a certain use of symbolic representations of their deities, nor did they even scruple to adopt from idolatrous nations the forms of their religious symbolism.
 The winged circle, with or without the addition of a human figure, which was in Assyria the emblem of the chief Assyrian deity, Asshur, became with the Persians the ordinary representation of the Supreme God, Ormazd, and, as such, was placed in most conspicuous positions on their rock tombs and on their buildings.

 Ahura-Mazda ( right ) King Ardair I ( Left )

 He was named Ahurô-mazdâo or Ahura-mazdâ, the omniscient lord,Spento-mainyus, the spirit of good, Mainyus-spenishtô the most beneficent of spirits.
 Ahura is derived from Ahu = Lord: Mazdâo can be analysed into the component parts, maz = great, and dâo = he who knows.
 At first the two terms were